apache/beam/templates/README.md

 ## Getting Started

+This section describes what is needed to get the template up and rrunning.
+- Set up the environment
+- Build Apache Kafka to Google Pub/Sub Dataflow Flex template
-This section describes steps to set up the environment, build [Apache Kafka](https://kafka.apache.org/) to [Google Pub/Sub](https://cloud.google.com/pubsub) Flex Dataflow template, and create a Dataflow job to ingest data usign the template.
+- Create a Dataflow job to ingest data usign the template.

 ### Setting Up Project Environment